malyvsen/instructions/poetry.md

 # Poetry instructions

-This is an unofficial guide to [Poetry](https://python-poetry.org/).

 You're probably here because you're joining a project which uses [Poetry](https://python-poetry.org/).
-Let me explain what it's about.
+This unofficial should help you get started!

 ## What does Poetry do?